KausikN/FilmyPy/README.md

 # FilmyPy
- A Python Visualiser tool for films and movies
+ A Python Visualiser and Documenter tool for films and movies